 Drury collects Personal Information directly from you when you contact us to make a room reservation or stay at a hotel, buy a gift certificate, apply for a job, or create a personal profile through our Drury Rewards loyalty program or otherwise engage directly with us.
 You may choose to create a personal profile, to make it more convenient for you to do business with us or stay informed you about products and special offers that may be of interest to you.
 In addition, in certain circumstances and if you elect, you may include credit or debit card information in your profile, to be used for subsequent reservations to increase reservation speed and eliminate the need for you to repeatedly enter your credit card information.

-Drury may collect information about you from third party sources to provide the services you request or to supplement information provided by you.
+Drury may collect Personal Information about you from third-party sources to provide the services you request or to supplement information provided by you.

-Depending on how you interact with Drury, we and our third party-service providers may use Personal Information in a variety of ways, including:
+Depending on how you interact with Drury, we and our service providers may use Personal Information in a variety of ways, including:

 Drury collects Personal Information from current, prospective and former Team Members, their contact points in case of a medical emergency, and beneficiaries under any insurance policy (“Human Resources Data”).
 The Human Resources Data we collect may include title, name, address, phone number, email address, date of birth, passport number, driver’s license number, Social Security number or other government-issued identification number, financial information related to credit checks, bank details for payroll, information that may be recorded on a resume, CV or application form, language abilities, contact information of third parties in case of an emergency and beneficiaries under any insurance policy.
 We may also collect Sensitive Human Resources Data such as details of health or disability, including mental health, medical leave, and maternity leave.

-We acquire, hold, use and process Human Resources-related Personal Information for a variety of business purposes including:
+We acquire, hold, use and process Human Resources Data for a variety of business purposes including:

-If you apply for a job through the Drury Site, Drury or its third party-service provider may ask you to provide self-identifying information (such as veteran status, gender, and ethnicity) in conjunction with laws and regulations enforced by the Equal Employment Opportunity Commission and other federal, state and local regulatory agencies.
-Providing such self-identifying information is voluntary, but if you do provide such information, Drury or its third party-service provider may submit that information to the appropriate government or regulatory agencies to fulfill reporting requirements and use that information to defend against employment-related complaint.
+If you apply for a job with Drury, Drury or its service providers may ask you to provide self-identifying information (such as veteran status, gender, and ethnicity) in conjunction with laws and regulations enforced by the Equal Employment Opportunity Commission and other federal, state and local regulatory agencies.
+Providing such self-identifying information is voluntary, but if you do provide such information, Drury or its service provider may submit that information to the appropriate government or regulatory agencies to fulfill reporting requirements and use that information to defend against employment-related complaint.

-Drury works with network advertisers, ad agencies, analytics service providers, and other vendors to provide us with information regarding traffic on the Site (including pages viewed and the actions taken when visiting the Site), to serve our advertisements elsewhere online, and to provide us with information regarding the use of the Site and the effectiveness of our advertisements.
-Our service providers may collect certain information about your visits to and activity on the Site and other websites and services and may use this information to target advertising to you.
+Drury works with network advertisers, ad agencies, analytics service providers, and other vendors to provide us with information regarding traffic on the Services (including pages viewed and the actions taken when visiting our websites), to serve our advertisements online, and to provide us with information regarding the use of the Services and the effectiveness of our advertisements.
+Our service providers may collect certain information about your visits to and activity on the Services and other websites and services and may use this information to target advertising to you.

 For example, we use Google Analytics to collect data about traffic to our Site, to deliver advertisements when you visit other websites, and to share data about traffic to our website with Google and other Google Analytics program participants.
 Additional information about how Google Analytics collects and shares data when you visit this website is available at http://www.google.com/analytics/learn/privacy.html.
 You can opt-out of Google Analytics by installing the Google Analytics opt-out browser add-on: https://tools.google.com/dlpage/gaoptout.

-If you are accessing the Site through an application (i.e., mobile phone or tablet) you can download the AppChoices application from your device’s application store (i.e., Google Play, Apple App Store, and Amazon Store).
+If you are accessing the Services through an application (i.e., on a mobile phone or tablet) you can download the AppChoices application from your device’s application store (i.e., Google Play, Apple App Store, and Amazon Store).
 This DAA application allows participating companies to offer an opt-out of customized advertisements that are based on predictions about your interests generated from your application usage.
 For more information, visit http://www.aboutads.info/appchoices.

-Please note that these companies may still collect information from you and opting out through these mechanisms does not opt you out of being served advertising.
+Please note that these companies may still collect information from you, and opting out through these mechanisms does not opt you out of all advertising.
 You will continue to be served generic ads while online or on your device.

 Consumers and Business Partners who provide us with Personal Information, and other individuals whose Personal Information we obtain from third parties, may receive periodic emails, newsletters, mailings or phone calls from us with information on Drury or our business partners’ products and services or upcoming special offers/events we believe may be of interest.
 We offer the option to decline these communications at no cost to you by following the instructions below.

-In addition to any Personal Information or other information that you choose to submit to Drury, we and our third-party service providers (including any third-party content, advertising, and analytics providers) may use a variety of technologies that automatically or passively collect certain information about your use of the Drury Site, software, mobile application or computer services as described below.
+In addition to any Personal Information that you choose to submit to Drury, we and our service providers (including any content, advertising, and analytics providers) may use a variety of technologies that automatically or passively collect certain information about your use of the Services as described below.

-Usage information may include the type of device you are using, the browser and operating system you are using, the URL or advertisement that referred you, the search terms you entered into a search engine that led you to the Drury Site, time of day you visit the Drury Site, among other information.
-Usage Information also includes the IP address or other unique identifiers (“Device Identifier”) for any computer, mobile phone, or other device used to access the Drury Site, computer software or applications, or wireless services.
+Usage information may include the type of device you are using, the browser and operating system you are using, the URL or advertisement that referred you, the search terms you entered into a search engine that led you to the Services, time of day you visit the Services, among other information.
+Usage Information also includes the IP address or other unique identifiers (“Device Identifier”) for any computer, mobile phone, or other device used to access the Services, computer software or applications, or wireless services.
 A Device Identifier is a number that is automatically assigned to your device and our servers identify your device by its Device Identifier.
-We may use usage information for a variety of purposes, including enhancing or otherwise improving the Drury Site, computer software or applications, wireless service delivery and our products and services.
+We may use usage information for a variety of purposes, including enhancing or otherwise improving the Services, computer software or applications, wireless service delivery and our products and services.
 The usage information we collect is generally non-identifying, but if we associate it with you as a specific and identifiable person, we will treat it as Personal Information.

-Cookies and local storage are data files placed within a browser on your device when the device is used to visit the Drury Site.
-These technologies are able to store a unique identifier for your device that can be used to recognize your device whenever you visit the Drury Site and may be used for many purposes, including, without limitation, to evaluate and improve the functionality of the Drury Site, to help us deliver content specific to your interests, to process your reservations or requests and/or to analyse your visiting patterns.
-Cookies can only access Personal Information that you have provided on our Site and cannot be accessed by other websites.
+Cookies and local storage are data files placed within a browser on your device when the device is used to access our Services.
+These technologies are able to store a unique identifier for your device that can be used to recognize your device whenever you access the Services and may be used for many purposes, including, without limitation, to evaluate and improve the functionality of the Services, to help us deliver content specific to your interests, to process your reservations or requests and/or to analyze your visiting patterns.
 If you do not want to accept cookies, you can block them by adjusting the settings on your Internet browser and/or deleting your cookie files from your hard drive at any time by clicking on the privacy or history tab typically found on the settings or options menu in your internet browser.
-If you choose to disable cookies on your device, you will not be able to use all of the features of the Drury Site, including the features associated with creating a user profile or making an online reservation.
+If you choose to disable cookies on your device, you will not be able to use all of the features of the Services, including the features associated with creating a user profile or making an online reservation.
 You can find more information about cookies and how they work at www.allaboutcookies.org.

 Small graphic images or other web programming code called web beacons (also known as “pixel tags,” “1x1 GIFs,” or “clear GIFs”) may be included in our web pages and email messages.
-Web beacons may be invisible to you, but any electronic image or other web programming code inserted into a web page or email can act as a web beacon.
-Web beacons or similar technologies may be used for a number of purposes, including, without limitation, to count visitors to the Drury Site, to monitor how users navigate the Drury Site, to count how many emails that were sent were actually opened or to count how many particular links were actually viewed.
+Web beacons or similar technologies may be used for a number of purposes, including, without limitation, to count visitors to the Services, to monitor how users navigate the Services, to count how many emails that were sent were actually opened or to count how many particular links were actually viewed.

-An embedded script is programming code that is designed to collect information about your interactions with the Site, such as the links you click on.
-The code is temporarily downloaded onto your device from our web server or a third-party service provider, is active only while you are connected to the Drury Site, and is deactivated or deleted thereafter.
+An embedded script is programming code that is designed to collect information about your interactions with the Services, such as the links you click on.
+The code is temporarily downloaded onto your device from our web server or a service provider, is active only while you are connected to the Services, and is deactivated or deleted thereafter.